andrewtarzia/mol-ellipsize/readme.rst

 The base example in ``examples/base_example.py`` shows the usage of this code to calculate the molecular size of molecules from SMILES strings.

-A mininum example for calculating the size of 10 conformers of caffeine:
+A minimum example for calculating the size of 10 conformers of caffeine:

 .. code-block:: python